allie-rockhouse/TruelineAnimation/README.md

       ...
     }
 ```
-Changing "type" : "image" to "type" : "circle" would remove the smiley faces and replaces them with circles.
+Changing "type" : "image" to "type" : "circle" would remove the smiley faces and replace them with circles.

 You can edit the code in real time on this website: https://codepen.io/VincentGarreau/pen/bGxvQd
 Only edit the JSON inside of the JS file.